ErlingSigurdson/Billy/README.md

 - **25.04.2024** - v.1.2 released.

 # Concept
-Billy the Smarty is an Arduino project written for ESP32 and ESP8266 modules (systems-on-chip, SoCs).
-Billy can control simple (ON/OFF) load like an LED or (by means of a driver) a relay.
+Marty the Smarty is an Arduino project written for ESP32 and ESP8266 modules (systems-on-chip, SoCs).
+Marty can control simple (ON/OFF) load like an LED or (by means of a driver) a relay.
-Billy itself takes commands over:
+Marty itself takes commands over:
 - UART by a cable connection.
 - Wi-Fi as a local TCP server, e.g. from a classic Unix utility `netcat` (`nc`) or an Anroid app like [Serial Wi-Fi terminal](https://serial-wifi-terminal.en.softonic.com/android).
 - Wi-Fi as a local HTTP server, e.g. from a browser (sketch provides a simplistic web interface) or a different app capable of sending HTTP requests.
 - Bluetooth Classic as a slave device[^1], e.g. from a desktop Bluetooth terminal or an Android app like [Serial Bluetooth Controller](https://bluetooth-serial-controller.en.softonic.com/android).
 - Wi-Fi as a TCP client (inter alia via Internet).
-To do so Billy sends requests to a custom-programmed TCP server and receives commands as a response (this implementation is described in detail below).
+To do so Marty sends requests to a custom-programmed TCP server and receives commands as a response (this implementation is described in detail below).

-Billy works within a local Wi-Fi network in a station (STA) mode.
-Billy uses Internet access provided by a local access point.
+Marty works within a local Wi-Fi network in a station (STA) mode.
+Marty uses Internet access provided by a local access point.

-Billy's operations rely heavily on module's inbuilt flash memory storage.
+Marty's operations rely heavily on module's inbuilt flash memory storage.
 When you specify an SSID, a password, a port number, etc., they are saved in inbuilt storage and thus you don't need to assign them again in case of device reboot.

 # Manual
 ### Quickstart
-Follow these steps to configure Billy and start using it:
+Follow these steps to configure Marty and start using it:
 1. In file `config_general.h` use `#define` directives to specify:
 - whether your device uses Bluetooth Classic (`BT_CLASSIC_PROVIDED`).
 Comment out the directive if your ESP32 SoC doesn't support Bluetooth Classic or you just don't want to use it.
 Ignore for ESP8266.
 - load control pin (`LOAD_PIN`).
 Specify the pin number as a value;